 - 1. Payments to land occupiers are made only after all projects are installed and certified complete by the technical representative. - 2.
 The land occupier incurs all expenses for project implementation and submits receipts or invoices to the organization.
 The land occupier certifies, by signing the Voucher Form, that the submitted materials are accurate and a true summation of actual costs of practice construction.
-Receipts or invoices must include the following information: - a. the name of the vendor; - b. the materials, labor, or equipment used to establish the practice; - c. the component unit costs (e.g., hours, feet, cubic yards, etc.); and d. the date the work was performed.
+Receipts or invoices to include the following information: - a. the name of the vendor; - b. the materials, labor, or equipment used to establish the practice; - c. the component unit costs (e.g., hours, feet, cubic yards, etc.); and d. invoice date, including the date(s) the work was performed.